Online-to-offline platform Sendoso raises $40M after growing 330% in 2019 – TechCrunch

 Email is garbage and we’re all buried in the stuff.
 Actually getting someone’s attention given the constraints that digital missives present is difficult.
 How do you snag someone’s eye when the Internet Age’s key communication channel is a mess?

-One option is to skip the inbox altogether, and send something physical instead.
+One option is to skip the inbox altogether and send something physical instead.
 That’s where a startup called Sendoso comes in.
 The company, flush today with $40 million in new capital from a Series B led by Oak HC/FT Partners (the HC/FT bit stands for healthcare and fintech), is accelerating its build-out of what it calls a “sending platform” to help people get noticed by others when they deem it necessary.

 TechCrunch covered the company’s Series A in early 2019, when it raised $10.7 million.
 Sendoso has now raised north of $54 million during its life as a private company.